dss-extensions/opendss-svn-mirror/Distrib/readme.txt

 http://cimug.ucaiug.org and http://www.multispeak.org.

 OpenDSS runs on 32-bit Windows, and the programming language is Delphi (http://www.codegear.com).
+The present version of OpenDSS is compiled with Delphi 2010.
+There is also a Free Pascal version of the program.

 Some of the supporting modules may require a C++ compiler to build from source.

 Installation
 ============